jjackson19862017/Milestone4_Recipes/README.md

 I have added custom CSS code, modified the base.html and all the other pages in regards to the HEADER BLOCK.

 I also re inserted the 'insert_recipe' decorator as the 'addrecipe.html' wouldn't load

+### Customizing AddRecipe and EditRecipe Form

+I have added CSS Styles and Validation and Limits to the AddRecipe and EditRecipe Forms